PeanutRumble/PFSW/README.md

-This is a bare bones ssd wipe tool made for the ubuntu 25.10 server based around the blkdiscard tool
+This is a bare(ish) bones TUI ssd wipe tool made for the ubuntu 25.10 server based around the blkdiscard tool

 Usage: With the SATA SSDs installed navigate to the repo directory and run "sudo ./ssdwipe.sh" it should then go through a user freindly wiping interface